perceptioncqu/perception-group/index.md

 {% capture text %}

-Some of the projects our group has participated in can be made public, in units of time.
+Some of the projects our group has participated in can be made public, in units of year.

 {%
   include button.html